 HOW TO END THE EULOGY

 Don’t think you need to be overly profound.
 No one is expecting you to be a poet or a philosopher.
 Please don’t think you don’t need to ‘make sense’ of the death.
 You can’t.

-Having said that, it’s absolutely fine to utilise the sentiment of others if you quote them and feel it says more than you can.
-In fact, Speechy have curated a selection of quotes to use in eulogies that we think have the potential to help.
+Having said that, it’s absolutely fine to utilise the sentiment of others, and a quote can sum up exactly what you’re trying to say, in an eloquent way.
+In fact, Speechy has curated a selection of quotes to use in eulogies that we think have the potential to help.

 YOUR FINAL THOUGHT

 Don’t overthink this.
 Feel free to address either the audience or the deceased themselves.
-Talk about what they meant to you, how their memory will live one and say your final goodbye.
+Talk about what they meant to you, how their memory will live on, and say your final goodbye.